isabella232/net-two-factor-auth/part2-building-ios-client.md

 }
 ```

 This is all the UI done for this part.
-Next we need create a mechanism so its easy for me use the framework, and also the communicate back to the consuming app that the code was validated.
-Create a class and call it **ValidationHelper**
+Next we need create a mechanism so it's easy for me use the framework, and also the communicate back to the consuming app that the code was validated.
+Create a class and call it **ValidationHelper**.

 ## Validation Helper
 This helper class is going to help us start a new number validation and also notify the consumer when we have a canceled or successful notification.
 For this helper I am going to user the static design pattern.

-In **ValidationHelper.m** add the following code
+In **ValidationHelper.m** add the following code:

 ```objectivec
 __strong static ValidationHelper* currentValidationHelperInstance = nil;